Iswaran charged 6 months after CPIB arrest: How the case unfolded

 Mr Chan tells Parliament the CPIB has completed its investigation into Iswaran and the matter was before the Attorney-General’s Chambers.

-In a written reply to a parliamentary question he says: “I understand that there is much public interest in this matter.
+In a written reply to a parliamentary question, he says: “I understand that there is much public interest in this matter.
 I want to give my assurance that this case will be put through the due legal process.”

 Jan 15

-CPIB informs Iswaran that he will be charged and takes his cautioned statement.
+CPIB informs Iswaran that he will be charged and takes his statement.

 Jan 16